kameshsampath/balloon-popper-demo/README.md

 - Create Catalog named `balloon-game`
 - Create Principal `super_user` with Principal Role `admin`
 - Create Catalog Role `sudo`, assign the role to Principal Role `admin`
-- Finally, grant the Catalog Role `sudo` to manage catalog via `CATALOG_MANAGE_CONTENT` role.
+- Grant the Catalog Role `sudo` to manage catalog via `CATALOG_MANAGE_CONTENT` role.
 This will make the principals with role `admin` able to manage the catalog.
+- Create Iceberg database named `balloon_pops`
+- Create the principal secret in `trino` namespace

 > ![NOTE]:
 > All values can be adjusted via the [defaults](./polaris-forge-setup/defaults/main.yml)